 - "Exposure" is the clinical term for dealing directly with things that make someone anxious, instead of avoiding them. - Research shows that approaching situations we fear is the most effective way to decrease anxiety.
 This can be challenging because avoidance of feared situations is a natural response.
 However, when we run away from our fear, we are "proving" to ourselves that the thing we are afraid of is too terrible to face. - It doesn't have to be this way!
-The skills in this guide are designed to help you and your teen face fears in a safe way.
-Exposure gives your teen a real world opportunity to see that they can overcome scary situations and reduce anxiety in the process. - Exposure is most beneficial and straightforward to address at home when the fear is a specific thing (such as an animal) or situation (such as riding an elevator, speaking in class, or talking to new people). - Making an exposure plan can provide your teen with repeated experience facing feared situations in a calm and organized way.
-In an exposure plan, exposures are organized in a hierarchy, from tasks that cause your teen the least amount of worry all the way up to situations that create more significant anxiety. - These plans are most successful when the tasks are all related to each other and are increasing approximations of the worry that most gets in your teen's way.
-An example exposure for someone with a worry about making new friends would be simply saying hello to a potential new friend in class, and then a later step on the hierarchy could be asking the person to eat lunch with them. - Over time, exposure will help your teen become more confident and less fearful.
-They can potentially no longer feel anxious in situations that currently cause them to worry a lot!
-Or their anxiety may not go away completely, but they will feel more in control and more able to effectively manage worry.
-This helps your teen learn that they can achieve their goals and have fun even when anxious.
+The skills in this guide are designed to help you face fears in a safe way.
+Exposure gives you a real world opportunity to see that you can overcome scary situations and reduce anxiety in the process. - Exposure is most beneficial and straightforward to address at home when the fear is a specific thing (such as an animal) or situation (such as riding an elevator, speaking in class, or talking to new people). - Making an exposure plan can provide you with repeated experience facing feared situations in a calm and organized way.
+In an exposure plan, exposures are organized in a hierarchy, from tasks that cause you the least amount of worry all the way up to situations that create more significant anxiety. - These plans are most successful when the tasks are all related to each other and are increasing approximations of the worry that most gets in your way.
+An example exposure for someone with a worry about making new friends would be simply saying hello to a potential new friend in class, and then a later step on the hierarchy could be asking the person to eat lunch with you. - Over time, exposure will help you become more confident and less fearful.
+You may potentially no longer feel anxious in situations that currently cause you to worry a lot!
+Or your anxiety may not go away completely, but you will feel more in control and more able to effectively manage worry.
+This helps you realize that you can achieve your goals and have fun even when anxious.